shudnal/ProtectiveWards/README.md

  - Concerning about your food and fuel running out too fast?
  - Burnt out on keeping your base repaired?
  - Want to have fun with offering some items?
+ - Fed of back and forth traveling to the Start Temple to change your forsaken power?
+ - Can't find Haldor or Hildir?
+ - Or maybe treasures just burn in your pockets and merchants are far off?

 Make Ward your guard.
 Inside of an active and warm field of protective ward some miracles happen.